metno/pyaerocom/README.rst

 	- geonum (for SRTM access and basic atmospheric calculations, e.g. conversion of pressure to altitude)
 	- geopy (for reading Aeolus data)

+By installing iris, some of the further listed dependencies will be installed automatically (e.g. pandas and matplotlib).

 Installation
 ============

 Download and extract (or clone) the `GitHub repo <https://github.com/metno/pyaerocom>`__ and install from source folder either using::

 	python setup.py install

 or in development mode using::

 	python setup.py develop

 Getting started
 ===============